ellenpham/API-Webserver-LocalTourBooking/docs/API_endpoints.md

 }
 ```

-### Get a tourist account (limited info access) - Tour guide used only and only can retrieve a tourist who has booked their tour
+### Get a tourist account (limited info access) - Tour guide used only and only applied to a tourist who has booked their tour

 **/tourguides/<tourguide_id>/<tourist_id>**